The benefits of hiring a Head of Tax and Treasury

 Integration of tax and treasury functions

 By combining the expertise of tax and treasury functions into one role, the Head of Tax and Treasury can create greater synergy across the organisation.
-The integration of these two areas helps to streamline financial decision-making and minimize gaps between financial strategy and execution.
+The integration of these two areas helps to streamline financial decision-making and minimise gaps between financial strategy and execution.
 Key benefits include:

 Coordinated financial strategy: decisions around capital structure, funding, and international operations are more effectively aligned with tax strategies, reducing redundancies and ensuring that tax implications are factored into treasury decisions.